Skin

 What ingredients to look for in body washes

 Hydration is the name of the game.
-Dr. Garshick recommends seeking out humectants — ingredients such as hyaluronic acid and glycerin — which attract moisture to the skin, as well as ceramides, which support the skin barrier and help lock that moisture in.
-Given their intended purpose, all body washes are going to contain some type of cleansing ingredients (AKA surfactants), but ideally you want a formula that contains gentle versions so as to avoid any excessive dryness, Dr. Garshick points out.
+Dr. Garshick recommends seeking out humectants—ingredients such as hyaluronic acid and glycerin—which attract moisture to the skin, as well as ceramides, which support the skin barrier and help lock that moisture in.
+Given their intended purpose, all body washes are going to contain some type of cleansing ingredients (AKA surfactants), but ideally, you want a formula that contains gentle versions so as to avoid any excessive dryness, Dr. Garshick points out.

 Amy Freeman, MD, a board-certified dermatologist at Schweiger Dermatology Group in Millburn, New Jersey agrees, adding that lauryl glucoside is one good option that fits the bill.
 She also notes that, especially if you have sensitive skin, seeking out soothing ingredients such as oatmeal and shea butter is a good idea, too.